nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

     --process-format '{type} {hostname} {node_id}'
 ```

-Use `nuosql`, found in [NuoDB Client-only Package](https://github.com/nuodb/nuodb-client), to connect to the NuoDB database from the local machine.
+Use `nuosql`, which can be found in [NuoDB Client-only Package](https://github.com/nuodb/nuodb-client), to connect to the NuoDB database from the local machine.
-Repeat the command several times to ensure that the each time the expected node ID is printed.
+Repeat the command several times to ensure that each time the expected node ID is printed.

 ```shell
 echo 'select GETNODEID() from dual;' |  nuosql demo@${DOMAIN_ADDRESS} \